Solidarity in Times of Crisis

 Image above: 2020 Everyone is essential (Todos imprescindibles) ATD Fourth World © Luciano Olazábal

 The COVID-19 crisis has hit Bolivia hard.
 When the government announced a full quarantine, ATD Fourth World members already knew from experience that families living in poverty would show great solidarity amongst themselves.
-That families living in unacceptable conditions, would on a daily basis look after those who have less.
-People in poverty often know others that have less then they do and they often come to their aide.
+That families living in unacceptable conditions, would on a daily basis, look after those who have less.
+People in poverty often know others that have less than they do and they often come to their aide.